GreenIron/FAA-NLP-Project/README.md

 Non-governmental platforms like [AHST](https://ushst.org/) offer also high quality documentation (this one on helicopter safety), but have no API.

+Most of the ACs and TSOs rely on industry standards published by SAE or RTCA.
+Those have been excluded since they are not publicly available (and they are not cheap).

+NASA standards have also been excluded since they do not stritcly belong to the same usage domain (my focus is aviation and NASA standars are almost never recommended).

+I did not scrap the FAA website since I anticipate that this would be rather redundant with [DRS](https://drs.faa.gov/).
+Some specific items like the [Rotorcraft Issues List](https://www.faa.gov/aircraft/air_cert/design_approvals/product_issues_lists/rotorcraft) are not on [DRS](https://drs.faa.gov/).

 ## Why aviation data
 The starting block of any ML project is getting intimately familiar with the data.
 Since I work in aviation (rotorcraft), I've a professional interest in knowing more about all types of documents (format and content) that the FAA produces (with a focus on rotorcrafts).

+Data collection and mining is systematically overlooked in most of the ML projects ([Conway's law](<https://en.wikipedia.org/wiki/Conway%27s_law)>)?), leading to post-training issues.
+So starting at data collection level is an interesting exercise for airborne application.

 From a pure ML perspective, aviation data offers lots of benefits:
 * because of the safety constraints, aviation structuraly produces lots of data in various format